 2. It’s essential to know how everyone in your organization feels about this initiative

-Change can be challenging for teams and organizations.
-It’s critical to communicate with everyone involved in a modernization effort and develop a thorough feedback plan.
+Change can be challenging for teams and organizations, especially when it comes to a large lift project like legacy systems modernization.
+It’s critical to communicate with everyone involved in the effort and develop a thorough feedback plan.
 Ideally, everyone on your team should understand:

 - Why this initiative is happening